May 01, 2019, Updated Jan 30, 2024

-Grilling a pineapple on your charcoal or gas grill is an easy way to add flavor to any salad, fruit platter, or delicious side dish for your summer cookouts.
-Find out how to grill pineapple in this super easy tutorial.
+Grilling pineapple on your charcoal or gas grill is an easy way to add flavor to any salad, fruit platter, or delicious side dish for your summer cookouts.
+Find out how to make Grilled Pineapple this super easy tutorial.

 I cannot stress how easy it is to grill fruit.
 Lots of fruit.
 But for the purpose of this tutorial, specifically grilled pineapple.

 These ingredients are readily available at the grocery store.

 - Whole Pineapple – When buying the pineapple it should be relatively firm and there should be no signs of mold on the base.
 The stem should not look browned.

 - Olive Oil – Helps with achieving a sear on the grill.